 The hydrogen could be captured and pumped through a fuel cell to produce energy.
 Their process delivers three times more hydrogen than traditional methods, which translates into cost savings.

-Unfortunately, it might be another 10 years before consumers can actually dump sugar into their gas tanks.
+Unfortunately, it might be another decade before consumers can actually dump sugar into their gas tanks.
 What seems more realistic in the short term is using the same technology to create long-lasting sugar-based batteries for laptops, cell phones and other electronics.

 One hundred billion times more power than humanity currently needs is available right now, out in space.
 It comes through solar wind, a stream of energized, charged particles flowing outward from the sun.
 Brooks Harrop, a physicist at Washington State University in Pullman and Dirk Schulze-Makuch of Washington State’s School of Earth and Environmental Science, think they can capture these particles with a satellite that orbits the sun the same distance Earth does.